Bricktech2000/Notes/notes/seg2105-b-introduction-to-software-engineering.md

 open-access tutorials and labs (we don't have to attend the lab / tutorial section we registered for)

-will work on [[android]] application during labs in groups of 4 to 5 people that connects people with chefs who cook at home based on various criteria. labs cannot be done alone; they must be done in teams to prepare us for the workplace
+will work on [[android]] application during labs in groups of 4 to 5 people that connects users with chefs who cook at home based on various criteria. labs cannot be done alone; they must be done in teams "to prepare us for the workplace"

 don't have to attend labs but have to submit work